 1450 IF LEFT$(A1$,3)=LEFT$(N$(NN),3)=0 THEN 1490

-Should for MS BASICs read:
+This should read for MS BASICs as:

 1450 IF (LEFT$(A1$,3)=LEFT$(N$(NN),3))=0 THEN 1490